tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html url="https://developer.twitter.com/en/docs/basics/getting-started" filename="twittergettingstarted" ext_web="png" ext_print="png" alt="Paypal getting started tutorial" caption="Twitter getting started" %}

 Twitter's getting started page has several getting started sections for different development goals.
 The text is concise and easy to follow.
 The tutorial links frequently to other documentation for more details.
-This is usually the required strategy for getting started documentation.
-In the need for brevity, you might have to link out to other pages that have more detail.
+In the need for brevity, you might need to follow this same strategy &mdash; being brief and linking out to other pages that have more detail.

 ### Parse Server